 Tackling data and analytics challenges

 With the increase of data volumes and proliferation of data sources, we dispose of ever more possibilities to transform our businesses, make data-driven decisions, automate and create business and customer value.
-Yet, many organizations struggle to unlock the – full – value of data and organize their data management.
+Yet, many organizations struggle to unlock the – full – value of data and organize their data and information management.
 What do you see as common challenges and solutions to overcome them, and what role can relatively recent evolutions such as DataOps play in this regard?

 David van der Laan: In my perspective, the struggles related to data and analytics can be split into two groups: (1) the challenges data & analytics experts struggle with within their field of expertise and (2) the challenges related to non-experts outside the data organization.